micmejia/bible-dump/NKJV/Isaiah/Isa 65.md

 A people who provoke Me to anger continually to My face; Who sacrifice in gardens, And burn incense on altars of brick;

 ###### 4
-Who sit among the graves, And spend the night in the tombs; Who eat swine's flesh, And the broth of [^a]abominable things is _in_ their vessels;
+Who sit among the graves, And spend the night in the tombs; Who eat swine's flesh, And the broth of abominable things is _in_ their vessels;

 ###### 5
 Who say, 'Keep to yourself, Do not come near me, For I am holier than you!'
-These [^b]_are_ smoke in My nostrils, A fire that burns all the day.
+These _are_ smoke in My nostrils, A fire that burns all the day.

 ###### 6
 "Behold, _it is_ written before Me: I will not keep silence, but will repay-- Even repay into their bosom--